openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 - `pool-on-node-1` and `pool-on-node-2` or
 - `pool-on-node-1` and `pool-on-node-3` or
 - `pool-on-node-2` and `pool-on-node-3`
-as the storage class has `pool` as the value for `poolHasTopologyKey` that matches with the label key of the pool.
+as the storage class has `zone` as the value for `poolHasTopologyKey` that matches with the label key of the pool.

 ### "stsAffinityGroup"